k0kubun/vim-open-github/README.md

 :OpenGithub
 ```

-Will load origin's host and open current buffer's file in GitHub.
+Will load origin's url and open current buffer's file in GitHub.

 ### Highlight lines